Chavenage House: The house

 The house is an Elizabethan house and is a Grade I listed building.
 It was built originally in 1576 by Edward Stephens.
 It has an E-shaped plan with a porch at the centre of the east side.
 It is constructed of rubble stone with a stone slate roof and has two storeys and attics.
-It was enlarged in the seventeenth century and further extended in the eighteenth century by the Rev Richard Stephens, then again at the start of the 20th century.
+It was enlarged in the 17th century and further extended in the 18th century by the Rev Richard Stephens, then again at the start of the 20th century.
 As these additions are in keeping with the original style and materials, they appear as one consistent building and the new areas are not obvious.
 David Verey and Alan Brooks, in their first volume of the Pevsner Architectural Guide to the county, describe Chavenage as "the ideal 16th-century Cotswold stone manor house".

 The interior has a former open great hall, but this has now had a ceiling installed, with an altered minstrels' gallery over a screen.
-This is sixteenth century as is the Renaissance style fireplace and the panelling and Gothic fireplace in the dining room.
+This is 16th century as is the Renaissance style fireplace and the panelling and Gothic fireplace in the dining room.
 Other notable features of the house are the two tapestry rooms Cromwell's and Ireton's Room; the stained glass windows in the Great Hall; the Oak Room which has elaborate 1590 panelling.
 Additionally, there is an Edwardian wing, featuring a sprung-floored ballroom.